 Other folks have mentioned the Venetian.
 Definitely go to have a look - it is an incredible place and a great experience to go to if it turns wet.
 Inside you will loose yourself for hours.
 What else?
 The Museum, even if you are not a museum person!
 And there is a Macau SkyTower from which you will get a great impression of the layout of the place.
 AND, should you wish you can flick over to Hong Kong again by ferry.

-Yep, Macau is great, you will enjoy it. about 8 years ago
+Yep, Macau is great, you will enjoy it. over 8 years ago